dmitigr/cefeika/README.md

-# The cross-platform C++ libraries for the backend development
+# The cross-platform C++ toolkit for the backend development

 Dmitigr Cefeika (hereinafter referred to as Cefeika) includes: